dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 But the best leaders are not zealots.
 Technical inspection must be applied from a position of two-way trust.
 Leaders must trust that their engineers will make the right decisions with the right context, and engineers must trust that their leaders will embrace a solution that is unfamiliar to them but correct.

 Adding structure to technical inspection helps build this trust.
-Frequent design reviews and substantial leadership time commitment adds predictability and forces alignment.
+Frequent design reviews with substantial leadership time commitment adds predictability and forces alignment.

 Ultimately a balanced and trust-forward approach to technical inspection produces the best results.